MicrosoftDocs/Hololens/hololens/security-state-separation-isolation.md

 ## State separation

-State separation on Windows Holographic for Business vastly improves security and serviceability (updating) and helps protect your application data.
+State separation on HoloLens 2 vastly improves security and serviceability (updating) and helps protect your application data.
 State separation works as follows:
   * The core operating system is stored in the core operating system volume (trusted or verified Microsoft OS updating the operating system).
   * The portions of the operating system that can be changed at run time (such as downloadable drivers and configurations), use further state separation to partition the data, and to store it in secure, separate storage locations.
   * Each secure storage location has distinct security policies associated with it, offering varied security advantages as detailed in the following section.

 ## State separation benefits

-Windows Holographic for Business state separation benefits the following areas:
+HoloLens 2 state separation benefits the following areas:
-  * Security: The state separation featured in Windows Holographic for Business significantly improves platform integrity, malware resistance and user data protection.
+  * Security: The state separation featured in HoloLens 2 significantly improves platform integrity, malware resistance and user data protection.
 By separating the unalterable part of the operating system and making it read-only or integrity protected, state separation makes it extremely difficult for malware to persist across a cold reboot.
-  * Updates: With Windows Holographic for Business, once the core operating system is unmodifiable and has been cleanly separated from the rest of the data on the device, updates become simple and reliable.
+  * Updates: With HoloLens 2, once the core operating system is unmodifiable and has been cleanly separated from the rest of the data on the device, updates become simple and reliable.
 In addition, state separation lays the vital groundwork for dramatically faster updates, which permits the operating system to be replaced in a single step (atomic unit).
-  * Device reset: Windows Holographic for Business reset clears user generated data and user app data on the device – including internal and external storage locations.
+  * Device reset: HoloLens 2 reset clears user generated data and user app data on the device – including internal and external storage locations.
 It preserves the current OS apps and security critical apps (MainOS), and the current Microsoft and OEM customized apps (Preinstalled).
 These Preinstalled apps can be rehydrated on the device after reset completes

 ### State separation states